SWC-OSG-Workshop/general/README.md

 *   contents.md - site map used in place of `index.html` on the main web site.
 *   css/ - CSS files for this site.
 *   data/ - miscellaneous data files used by examples.
-*   etherpad.txt - starter text for the bootcamp's Etherpad.
+*   etherpad.txt - starter text for the workshop's Etherpad.
 *   gloss.md - glossary of terms.
 *   img/ - images used throughout this site.
-*   **index.html** - template for bootcamp home pages.
+*   **index.html** - template for workshop home pages.
 *   intro.md - introduction to book version of this site.
 *   ipynb.mk - Makefile for turning IPython Notebooks into Markdown.
 *   js/ - Javascript files used in this site.
 *   lessons/ - old lesson material.
 *   novice/ - novice lesson material.
 *   rules.md - the rules of programming (used in the book version of this site).
-*   setup.md - placeholder for bootcamp setup instructions.
+*   setup.md - placeholder for workshop setup instructions.
-*   setup/ - setup tools for installing bootcamp software.
+*   setup/ - setup tools for installing workshop software.
 *   team.md - who we are.